IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

 Now let's use the granite code model to generate python code using natural language queries.

-1. Generating python code for printing the fibonacci series
+1. Generating python code for printing the fibonacci series.<br> Here is what I entered: `generate python for finonacci sequence`
    ![image](https://github.com/user-attachments/assets/031c1d4a-d700-4f2a-89ec-87e49b1cc8f3)

      - I ran this code on my local python environment and it ran without errors!